brodieaustin/poisoned-well-novel/poisoned-well.md

 The slavers kept her isolated in a small cage.
 She was transferred from a larger one when the other slaves complained bitterly about being burned by her.
 One superstitious woman, who couldn't keep her rags covering her and went mostly naked, decried Manan as a witch who would blight them all.
 In the oppressive climate of the flat lands, it was easier even for the slavers to simply relocate Manan.

 It took her several days to fully recover from the sedative that Quill had jammed into her arm.
 When she woke, the slaver and his wife had already joined up with a larger caravan.
 After observing for a few days, Manan realized that her slaver was a a small time operator, who seemed to work on contract for the man that led the column, a man she only saw once.
 He had a dark, closely shaved beard and belly that hung out in all directions.
-He never spoke to her, or to anyone, but he clearly seemd to be in charge.
+He never spoke to her, or to anyone, but he clearly seemed to be in charge.

 His power stemmed, in no small part, from the handful of giants that he employed the guard the train.
 Manan had never seen men so large, they must have stood eight or nine feet tall.
 They hardly wore clothes themselves, making them look like visitors from another time.
 The giants covered their skin in brands, like stock animals, as well.
-Manan had only been able to study one giant's tatoos.
+Manan had only been able to study one giant's tattoos.
 They seemed to be designs of some sort, probably intended to ward off evil, assuming that they had placed the brands there voluntarily.

 All other information was lost to the burning sick feeling she felt.
 She wondered if this was how Ethne had felt when she began to be consume by fire.
 Even though Manan's aliment could have been any number of sicknesses, she convinced herself that she "had" what Ethne had.
 That her body too would becoming a flame, barely contained by skin, passing from her to everything around her if she wasn't careful.